OpenVisualCloud/Media-Transport-Library/docker/README.md

 ### 3.1 Run MTL Manager

-Before running any IMTL container, please refer to [MTL Manager](../manager/README.md) to run the Manager daemon server.
+Before running any MTL container, please refer to [MTL Manager](../manager/README.md) to run the Manager daemon server.

 For legacy way of running multiple containers without MTL Manager, please add the following arguments to the docker run commands in below sections: